ElektraInitiative/libelektra/doc/decisions/decision_process.md

 Simply discussing in an issue and then implementing a solution is okay for non-substantial changes.
 Substantial decisions, however, must be made in a transparent and participative way.

+The main purpose of the decision process is to get a common understanding of the problems and the impacts of possible solutions.

 ## Constraints

 - All relevant information about decisions must be within Elektra's repository.